radiantearth/stac-spec/best-practices.md

 ## Catalog Layout

 Creating a catalog involves a number of decisions as to what folder structure to use to represent sub-catalogs, items and assets, and how to name them.
 The specification leaves this totally open, and you can link things as you want.
+But it is recommended to be thoughtful about the organization of sub-catalogs, putting them into a structure that a person might reasonably browse (since they likely will with [STAC on the Web](#stac-on-the-web) recommendations).
+For example start with location, like a normal grid (path+row in Landsat) or administrative boundaries (country -> state-level) and then year, month, day.
+Or do the opposite - date and then location.
+Making a huge unordered list is technically allowed, but not helpful for discovery of data.
+Thus it is generally considered a best practice to make use of sub-catalogs to keep the size of each sub-catalog under a megabyte.
+If your sub-catalog lists tens of thousands of child items then you should consider an additional way to break it up.

-We encourage people to explore new structures.
-But the following are what a number of implementors ended up doing.
+We encourage people to explore new structures of linking data, but the following list is what a number of implementors ended up doing.
 Following these recommendations makes for more legible catalogs.

 1. Root documents (catalogs / collections) should be at the root of a directory tree containing the static catalog.
 2. Catalogs should be named `catalog.json` (cf. `index.html`).
 3. Collections that are distinct from catalogs should be named `collection.json`.
-4. Items should be named `<id>.json`
+4. Items should be named `<id>.json`.
 5. Sub-catalogs should be stored in subdirectories of their parent (and only 1 subdirectory deeper than a document's parent) (e.g. `.../sample/sub1/catalog.json`).
 6. Items should be stored in subdirectories of their parent catalog.
-This means that each item and its assets are contained in a unique subdirectory
+This means that each item and its assets are contained in a unique subdirectory.
-7. Limit the number of items in a catalog or sub-catalog, grouping / partitioning as relevant to the dataset
+7. Limit the number of items in a catalog or sub-catalog, grouping / partitioning as relevant to the dataset.

 ### Dynamic Catalog Layout